 Imam al-Bhaghawi states that Ibn Abbas, Imam Malik and Imam Shafa’i are of the opinion that Muslims all over the globe are to follow the timings of Hujjaj vis-à-vis Takbeerat of Tashreeq.
 Imam al-Khazin attributes this opinion also to Ibn Umar.
 Imam al-Sarkhasi reports that Imams Shafa’i and Abu Yusuf were of the same opinion.
-This indicates that many established authorities within the four known schools of Islamic Fiqh agree that Muslims all over the globe are to follow the Hujjaj in the Takbeerat al-Tashreeq timings as the original Qur’anic ruling of Takbeerat al-Tashreeq is primarily addressed to the Hujjaj and through them to the Muslim Ummah (Surah al-Baqarah 203; Surah al-Hajj 28).
+This indicates that many established authorities within all the four known schools of Islamic Fiqh agree that Muslims all over the globe are to follow the Hujjaj in the Takbeerat al-Tashreeq timings as the original Qur’anic ruling of Takbeerat al-Tashreeq is primarily addressed to the Hujjaj and through them to the Muslim Ummah (Surah al-Baqarah 203; Surah al-Hajj 28).

-During the first ten days of Dhul Hijjah, the rituals of Hajj and the acts of Hujjaj in and around the city of Makkah become paramount to the Muslims all over the globe.
-Many jurists have maintained that the Day of Arafah and the Day of Eid al-Adha are to be determined by the actual stay of Hujjaj in the plain of Arafah and their slaughtering the animals in Mina.
-Some contemporary jurists argue that this rule is specific to the Hujjaj but others insist that the rule is generic and applies to all Muslims.
-Some jurists even go further than that.
-They maintain that this rule applies even if the Hujjaj mistakenly stood at Arafah on a wrong day, say a day before or later than the real 9th of Dhul Hijjah.
+During the first ten days of Dhul Hijjah, the rituals of Hajj and the acts of Hujjaj in and around the city of Makkah become paramount for Muslims all over the globe.
+Many Muslim jurists have said that the Day of Arafah and the Day of Eid al-Adha are to be determined by the actual stay of Hujjaj in Arafah and their slaughtering the animals.
+Some jurists hold that this rule is specific to the Hujjaj; but others have argued that this rule is generic and applies to all Muslims.
+Some jurists even say that this rule applies even if the Hujjaj made a mistake and stood at Arafah on a wrong day, say a day ahead or later than the real 9th of Dhul Hijjah.
 This is the position of all the known Muslim jurists.
-Imam Ibn Taymiyyah narrates that there is a consensus among the Muslim jurists that the acts of Hajj and the month of Eid al-Adha must be observed in unison.
+Imam Ibn Taymiyyah narrates that there is no difference of opinion among the jurists that the month of Eid al-Adha should be observed in unity.
 No jurist has ever allowed that those who sighted the Moon should go by their sighting and do the Wuquf in Arafah or slaughter the animals according to their actual sighting.
 They must go with the Imam and with the majority of Muslims.
 Ibn Rajab al-Hanbali goes further than that.
 He, like many other Hanbali, Maliki and Shafa’i jurists, concludes that the Day of Arafah is not the exact day of the 9th of Dhul Hijjah but what was celebrated by Muslims as the Day of Arafah by staying at the place of Arafah.
-There is not a single Hadith or Qur’anic texts which states that the Day of Arafah is on the 9th of Dhul Hijjah.
-The early Muslims knew it to be the Day of Wuquf at Arafah.
+There is not a single Hadith or Qur’anic texts which states that the Day of Arafah is on the 9th of Dhul Hijjah as the early Muslims knew it to be the Day of Wuquf at Arafah.
 Likewise the Day of Eid al-Adha is not the exact day of the 10th of Dhul Hijjah but the day after Hajj to the best of their knowledge even if it was proven to be on a wrong day.
 They derive this rule from the authentic Hadith of the Prophet (PBUH) that, “Eid al-Fitr is when you celebrate breaking your fast and Eid al-Adha is when you slaughter your animals…”

-It is pertinent to note here that even though there is no clear cut Qur’anic or Hadith text which requires all Muslims to celebrate Eid al-Adha after the day of Hajj, there are plenty of indirect references in the Qur’an and the Sunnah that connect this day of festivity with the acts of Hajj and Wuquf of Arafah.
-Furthermore, there is no text whatsoever, neither in the Qur’an, Sunnah nor in any authentic classical book of Fiqh, that remotely indicates that the Prophet (PBUH), his Companions or any classical Muslim scholar has ever required to go, knowingly, against the established day of Wuquf of Arafah as announced by the Hajj authorities.
+It is pertinent to note here that though there is no clear cut Qur’anic or Hadith text which requires all Muslims to celebrate Eid al-Adha after the day of Hajj, there are plenty of indirect references in the Qur’an and the Sunnah that connect this day of festivity with the acts of Hajj and Wuquf of Arafah.
+Furthermore, there is no text whatsoever, neither in the Qur’an, Sunnah nor in any authentic classical book of Fiqh, that remotely indicates that the Prophet (PBUH), or his Companions or any classical Muslim scholar has ever required to go, knowingly, against the established day of Wuquf of Arafah as announced by the Hajj authorities.
 Hajj is an expression of Muslim unity in addition to being a source of many spiritual reminders.
 It has political as well social dimensions.
-These aspects can be fulfilled only if the Muslim Ummah is united in observing the Hajj especially during this age of instant communications and countless social media platforms.
-We are in a position to watch all rituals of Hajj in the safety of our homes.
-Currently there is no justification, under any fiqhi rule, to go against the Day of Hajj.
-Observing Eid al Adha the day after the Day of Arafah is more beneficial (Maslahah) than celebrating it independently of Hajj.
-And Allah SWT knows the best.
+These aspects can be fulfilled only if the Muslim Ummah is united in observing Hajj especially once it has become possible to know through rapid means of communication when the Hajj is going to be performed.
+In our present circumstance there is no justification, under any fiqhi rule, to go against the Day of Hajj.
+Currently, going with Hajj is more beneficial (Maslahah) than celebrating Eid al-Adha independent of Hajj.